enayetsyl/ShopEase/requirement copy.md

 11. **Responsive Design**
     - Mobile and desktop-friendly interface for all users.
 12. **Scalability**
     - Implement paginated APIs for any list-based data to ensure scalability and performance.
-This includes, but is not limited to:
-      - Order History
-        - For both vendors and customers, paginate the order history to display a limited number of orders per page.
-Include options to navigate between pages (e.g., next, previous, or specific page numbers).
-      - Product Listings
-        - On the homepage, shop page, and "All Products" page, paginate product listings to handle large datasets efficiently.
-        - Pagination should work seamlessly with filters and search functionality.

 - **Technical Requirements**